sva-dsi/2018-fall-course/p5guide.md

 # Preamble: Visualization Platforms for the code-averse
 ***

+Before we start, I want to point out that quite often, you'll just want to quickly look into a dataset, make some rudimentary charts, and perhaps even perform a few operations on the data to see if you can immediately notice any interesting trends or outliers in your data. **Graphical User Interface (GUI)** based environments are great for this and even more.
+Starting with code doesn't always make sense or may not even be necessary for what you're trying to achieve.
+That being said, where code excels is in it's ability to be more easily reproduced (the code is essentially a step-by-step of how you manipulated the data) and quite offen is open source or free to use whereas many GUI based visualization platforms are not or have subscriptions fees at the very least.

+Every tool has its advantages and disadvantages, so the best thing is to have as many in your toolbox to work with **winky face** ;)

 > NOTE: I have a preference for open source software.
 This is reflected here as much as possible.